agregory999/oci-policy-analysis/README.md

 ```
 allow dynamic-group 'Default'/'PolicyAnalysisDynamicGroup' to {POLICY_READ, COMPARTMENT_INSPECT, DOMAIN_INSPECT, DYNAMIC_GROUP_INSPECT, GROUP_INSPECT, USER_INSPECT} in tenancy
+allow dynamic-group 'Default'/'PolicyAnalysisDynamicGroup' to use generative-ai-family in tenancy
 ```

 Once created, download the tool or clone the repository from your OCI instance and give it a try.

-### TKInter / TKSheet / TTKBootstrap Configuration
+### TKInter / TTKBootstrap Configuration

 Only required for locally running the scripts.

    - TKInter for UI - Detailed information is maintained here: [Python TKInter](https://docs.python.org/3/library/tkinter.html#)
-   - Both `tksheet` and `ttkbootstrap` are in addition to the core TKInter installation and are installed via PIP.
+   - `ttkbootstrap` are in addition to the core TKInter installation and are installed via PIP.
-   - TKSheet is a great tool for displaying table-based data with sorting, searching, and a host of other features.
-More on that here: [TKSheet](https://pypi.org/project/tksheet/)
    - TTKBootstrap improves the look and feel of TKInter applications.
 Many of the widgets (ie dropdowns) are based on TTKBootstrap.
 More on that here: [TTKBootstrap](https://ttkbootstrap.readthedocs.io/en/latest/)

 ## Installation